IlluzyonistCode/SawWolvesville/story/cannibal/4-years-ago.md

 — I still want to play it.
 I think I'll download it.
 You can download yours.

-— As you wish... — Nikolai replied with a look of displeasure.
+— As you wish... — Nicholas replied with a look of displeasure.

 I took my phone out of my pocket, opened Play Market and found Werewolf Online.
 Clicked on the download button, and while the process was going on, read more information about the game.
 I was very intrigued.
 When the game finally appeared on my device, I opened it.
 Selected my Google account, picked a nickname, and logged into my first game.

-An hour later, Nikolai walked up to me.
+An hour later, Nicholas walked up to me.

 — So, what do you think of Wolf Online, or whatever it's called?